How is Expected Progress Arrived at?

 Expected Progress is the term used to describe the ideal progress value for a given entity at a given point in time.
 It is an aspect of tracking built only into Measures and Actions.

-For Objectives, Projects and Maintain measures, i.e., measures with "maintain" targets, there is no concept of expected progress.
+For Objectives (and Objective Types such as Projects) and Maintain measures, there is no concept of expected progress.
 Also, you cannot manually edit the expected progress for actions and the only way to achieve it is by changing the due dates of the action.

 It breaks down the timeline of the action or measure, and allows you to attach certain dates to certain progress checks that you expect to have completed at that time.
-Then you can update progress on that Measure or Action according to the tracking that you set up.
-The progress tracked on an Measure or Action will be funneled upward to reflect in the progress made on the attached Objective.
+Depending on the actual progress compared to the expected progress, health will be calculated and displayed (See What does each Health mean in Cascade for more details).
+The progress tracked on an Measure or Action will be funnelled upward to reflect in the progress made on the attached Objective.

 Goal hub of a measure (1)